 The max amount a company can receive in a year is $10,000.
 Examples of global business development activities include:

-The U.S. Small Business Administration funds part of this program, and the Global Business Development (GBD) division administers the grant to businesses.
+The U.S. Small Business Administration funds this program, and the Global Business Development (GBD) division administers the grant to businesses.

 Type: Grant